-- ☐ I will act at all times to preserve the confidentiality of all personal information of which I become aware during the course of my volunteer work with Sturgeon Public School Division. - All information obtained by me in the course of my volunteer work will be held by me in strictest of confidence and not disclosed without the expressed consent of The Sturgeon Public School Division.
-This information includes, but is not limited to: - Student information (includes student personal information) - Business strategies - o Financial information - o Information and technology specific to The Sturgeon Public School Division - Staff Information i illit Name.
-Signature: Date:
+- I will act at all times to preserve the confidentiality of all personal information of which I become aware during the course of my volunteer work with Sturgeon Public School Division. - All information obtained by me in the course of my volunteer work will be held by me in strictest of confidence and not disclosed without the expressed consent of The Sturgeon Public School Division.
+This information includes, but is not limited to: - Student information (includes student personal information) - Business strategies - Financial information - Information and technology specific to The Sturgeon Public School Division - Staff Information